Starfish: Water vascular system

 Apart from their function in locomotion, the tube feet act as accessory gills.
-The water vascular system serves to transport oxygen from, and carbon dioxide to, the tube feet and also nutrients from the gut to the muscles involved in locomotion.
+The water vascular system serves to transport oxygen from, and carbon dioxide to, the tube feet and nutrients from the gut to the muscles involved in locomotion.
 Fluid movement is bidirectional and initiated by cilia.
-Gas exchange also takes place through other gills known as papulae, which are thin-walled bulges on the aboral surface of the disc and arms.
-Oxygen is transferred from these to the coelomic fluid, which acts as the transport medium for gasses.
-Oxygen dissolved in the water is distributed through the body mainly by the fluid in the main body cavity; the circulatory system may also play a minor role.

 Digestive system and excretion

-The gut of a starfish occupies most of the disc and extends into the arms.
-The mouth is located in the centre of the oral surface, where it is surrounded by a tough peristomial membrane and closed with a sphincter.
-The mouth opens through a short oesophagus into a stomach divided by a constriction into a larger, eversible cardiac portion and a smaller pyloric portion.
-The cardiac stomach is glandular and pouched, and is supported by ligaments attached to ossicles in the arms so it can be pulled back into position after it has been everted.
+The gut of a starfish fills most of the central disc and extends into the arms.
+The mouth occupies the centre of the oral surface, where it is surrounded by a tough peristomial membrane and closed with a sphincter.
+A short oesophagus connects the mouth to a stomach, which consists of an eversible cardial portion and a smaller pyloric portion.
+The cardial stomach is glandular and pouched, and is supported by ligaments attached to ossicles in the arms so it can be pulled back into position after it has been everted.
 The pyloric stomach has two extensions into each arm: the pyloric caeca.
-These are elongated, branched hollow tubes that are lined by a series of glands, which secrete digestive enzymes and absorb nutrients from the food.
-A short intestine and rectum run from the pyloric stomach to open at a small anus at the apex of the aboral surface of the disc.
+These are long, hollow tubes lined by a series of glands which secrete digestive enzymes and absorb nutrients from the food.
+A short intestine and rectum run from the pyloric stomach to the anus at the apex of the aboral surface of the disc.

-Primitive starfish, such as Astropecten and Luidia, swallow their prey whole, and start to digest it in their cardiac stomachs.
-Shell valves and other inedible materials are ejected through their mouths.
-The semi-digested fluid is passed into their pyloric stomachs and caeca where digestion continues and absorption ensues.
-In more advanced species of starfish, the cardiac stomach can be everted from the organism's body to engulf and digest food.
-When the prey is a clam or other bivalve, the starfish pulls with its tube feet to separate the two valves slightly, and inserts a small section of its stomach, which releases enzymes to digest the prey.
-The stomach and the partially digested prey are later retracted into the disc.
-Here the food is passed on to the pyloric stomach, which always remains inside the disc.
-The retraction and contraction of the cardiac stomach is activated by a neuropeptide known as NGFFYamide.
+Primitive starfish, such as Astropecten and Luidia, swallow their prey whole, and start to digest it in their cardial stomachs, spitting out hard material like shells.
+The semi-digested fluid flows into the caeca for more digestion as well as absorption.
+In more advanced species of starfish, the cardial stomach can be everted from the organism's body to engulf and digest food, which is passed to the pyloric stomach.
+The retraction and contraction of the cardial stomach is activated by a neuropeptide known as NGFFYamide.